BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 </blockquote>
 -https://www.youtube.com/watch?v=axN5sveQ06M (starting around 8:00 in the video)

-Professor Merritt didn't give away his possessions, didn't run off into the wilderness, didn't fast and pray, and didn't follow any particular religion (he says elsewhere that he's not religious --TODO: add citation).
+Professor Merritt didn't give away his possessions, didn't run off into the wilderness, didn't stop eating for a while, and didn't follow any particular religion (he says elsewhere that he's not religious --TODO: add citation).

+Thinking of virtue as being a monk
-When virtue is explained in cartoonish terms, like becoming a monk, it does everyone a great disservice.
+When virtue is explained in cartoonish terms, like becoming a monk, it does a great disservice.
-This is especially true for young people, for whom the message is most important.
+This is especially true for young people, for whom the message is most critical.
 Most people have zero interest in being a monk and will never be a monk.

-1. "Ok whatever"
-2. "Booooring"
-3. "Irrelevant"

 The lives of the famous saints in various religions, pretty much all of them sound, to be blunt, not particularly fun, especially if you're like 14 years old.
-And yet the earlier you start being a decent person, the stronger the effect is...by a lot.
+And yet the earlier you start being a decent person, the stronger is the effect.

 2. Unassuming

 I once read that the single biggest external marker of a decent person is being _unassuming_ --TODO cite Chris Ebbert post about that
-We've all met people like this: doesn't take themselves too seriously, an aura of transparency and solidity.
+We've all met people like this.
+They don't take themselves too seriously; they have an aura of transparency and solidity.
 Every plumber I've ever met was like this.
 The pure heart.

-Another translation of "jikishin kore dojo" is "straightforward mind is the Dojo". -https://www.mountaincloud.org/straightforward-mind-is-the-dojo/

-Perhaps uncoincidentally, these are generally the last people you'll find talking about their "spirituality".
+These are generally the last people you'll find talking about their spirituality.

 Add the Devkota poem quote about the ascetic being a deserter
 <blockquote>